Inula, elecampane: planting, growing and care

 Inula racemosa Sonnenspeer - Indian elecampane

 This variety is impressive in size.
-It bears tall, upright stems and large, handsome leaves.
-At the top of its stems many golden-yellow heads open.
-Place at the back of a border where it will add volume and provide a structural element.
+It bears tall upright stems and large, attractive leaves.
+Numerous golden-yellow heads open at stem tips.
+Plant at the back of a border: it will add volume and act as a structural element.

 • Flowering time August to October